IARCbioinfo/mpileup2readcounts/README.md

 - BQcut : base quality score cutoff for each mapped/unmapped base, only those larger than cutoff will be output in the result, to use no filter set BQcut to -5
 - true to ignore indels
 - min_ao : minimum number of non-ref reads in at least one sample to consider a site
+- min_af : minimum allelic fraction in at least one sample to consider a site

 ## Example output